peakBreaker/hello-k8s/readme.md

 Now you have a local cluster to play with.
 To deploy the hello world app to the cluster with an appropriate service:

-3. Deployment: TODO
+3. Deployment: `$ kubectl apply -f my_deployement.yaml`
-4. Service: TODO
+4. Service: `$ kubectl apply -f my_service.yaml`
+5. Get the node ip: `$ minikube ip -p mycluster`
+6. Get the node port (which maps to the service): `kubectl get services my-service`
+7. Visit the service in your browser on `<Node IP>:<NodePort>`

-These lasts steps can also be used on a production cluster to deploy our app.
+These lasts steps can also be used on a production cluster to deploy our app, except in production we would use an ingress or loadbalancer service rather than a NodePort.

 ## K8s cluster on gcloud